 Here is an answer from the TSA customer service.

-If you are traveling carry-on only and you need to take more, lotion bars are a good replacement, as there are no limits to the amount of solid items you can take on board the airplane.
+If you are traveling carry-on only and you need to take more, lotion bars are a good replacement, as there are no limits to the quantity of solid items you can take on board the airplane.

 The capacity of each container must not exceed 0.5 kg (18 ounces) or 500 ml (17 fluid ounces).